We love our Community

 Mayflower will partner with neighborhoods in areas of disproportionate impact near its facilities to identify suitable locations and develop gardens and green spaces in local communities.
 Mayflower intends to share its deep knowledge of gardening, sustainable practices, and pesticide-free, green processes to cultivate related skills and techniques among our community gardens partners.

+COMING SOON!
 Mayflower will conduct industry-specific and business-focused educational seminars on topics including cultivation, product manufacturing, retailing and business principles.
 Monthly sessions with members of the Mayflower Executive and Management Teams will feature topics that are specific to the cannabis industry as well as a broader base of information about business development and operations.